grommet/grommet/src/js/components/MaskedInput/README.md

 **onChange**

-Function that will be called when the user types.
+Function that will be called when the user types or pastes text.

 ```
 function